PaulBrownMagic/BedSit/README.md

 ### An Actor Category

 Actors are those that act.
 When you've got shared state, you don't just want anyone updating it without permission.
-The `actorc` category is how you define who can do what.
+The `actor` category is how you define who can do what.

-To create an actor you import the `actorc` category and define the actions it can do:
+To create an actor you import the `actor` category and define the actions it can do:

 ```logtalk